Is Merrill Edge Safe Merrill Edge rating

 Is Merrill Edge SIPC Insured?

-Merrill Edge also has extra insurance through Lloyd’s of London that starts if SIPC insurance runs out.
-This policy covers both cash and investments.
-There is an account limit of $1.9 million for cash claims and a total firm-wide limit of $1 billion.
+Merrill Edge also has additional insurance coverage through Lloyd's of London that applies once SIPC coverage is used up.
+This policy covers both cash and securities, with an account limit of $1.9 million for cash claims and a total limit of $1 billion across the brokerage.
+However, futures and options on futures aren’t covered under this policy.

 Merrill Edge BBB Reviews

-The Better Business Bureau (BBB) is a private group that tracks how companies treat customers in North America.
+The Better Business Bureau (BBB) is a nonprofit organization that tracks the performance and customer relations of businesses in North America.

 Merrill Edge Reviews

-Both Merrill Edge and its parent company, Bank of America, have profiles on the BBB’s website.
-Merrill Edge’s profile shows an A+ grade, which is the best possible.
-The BBB gives this grade based on things like how long the company has been in business, the number of complaints, how open the business is, and more.
+Both Merrill Edge and its parent company, Bank of America, have profiles on the BBB website.
+Merrill Edge’s profile has an A+ rating, which is the highest possible grade.
+The BBB grade takes into account factors such as the company’s operational history, the number of complaints received, and how transparently the business responds to customers.

 Top Rated Brokers